 Application.
 The leave application is obtainable at the end of this policy statement, from the Department of Human Resources, from a school’s business office, or on line at www.northwestern.edu/hr.
 It is completed by the employee, given to the supervisor for approval, and forwarded to Human Resources.
 Thirty days notice is needed except in emergencies.
 The Benefits Division notifies the employee about benefits availability

 Approval.
 The employee's supervisor approves payment of paid sick time, the holding of the job as needed, and a recommendation for the leave.
 Confirmation by the Department of Human Resources is required to begin the leave.

 Return to work.
 The employee reports to work at the end of the leave if the position was held.
 Upon returning to work after an absence of 15 or more working days, the employee is required to submit a physician’s statement about ability to return.
 A department may require such a statement after a shorter period of absence.
-An employee may apply for a new University job if the leave is at large.

 Extension.
 A 3-month extension of personal medical leave beyond 12 weeks can be requested two weeks prior to expiration.
 The department may hold the job beyond the initial 12 weeks if department operations permit.